 Engelbart's system could take you farther, faster, than anything that came before it and arguably has not been eclipsed to this day.
 But it required several weeks of intensive training to master it.
-This is not a lot to ask of rocket scientists, brain surgeons, and plumbers-but, for knowledge workers this was and is an insurmountable barrier.
+This is not a lot to ask of rocket scientists, brain surgeons, and plumbers but, for knowledge workers this was and is an insurmountable barrier.
 Better to go slow every day for the next decade than to lose a few weeks learning to move at hyperspeed.

 Still, Engelbart got farther than anyone had reason to expect by postulating an addition to the keyboard-the mouse-and seeing it accepted in his lifetime.
 To boot, he was the first to implement windows in computer screens, transforming a single video monitor to the multiscreened hydra envisioned by Bush with his memex machine.
-Since gathering the wealth of Croesus was not he next leap toward Macintosh would originate only a few miles from Engelbart's lab-a research and development arm of the Xerox Corporation called the Palo Alto Research Center, but known to computer-heads everywhere as PARC.
-It would become famous, but not quite in the way its parent company intended.

-Engelbart's goal, one might reasonably assume that his achievements brought him satisfaction.
+Since gathering the wealth of Croesus was not Engelbart's goal, one might reasonably assume that his achievements brought him satisfaction.